-Context - The Association prepares monthly spreadsheets that includes the detail and the allocation of expenses.
-The spreadsheet is reviewed and signed off each month by the Chief Financial Officer.
-For 3 of the 5 months selected for testing, the signed copies were not available for review.
-These months were in the first part of the fiscal year.
-For 14 of 60 disbursements selected for testing, the employee's time or the nonpayroll invoice was allocated and we were unable to examine documentation of performance of the review and approval process.
+Context - For 12 of 40 disbursements selected for testing, the employee's time was allocated and we were unable to examine documentation of performance of the review and approval process.
 A nonstatistical sampling methodology was used to select the sample.